All About Solar Water Pumps and Performance

-One person can handle lowering the pump to its limit, if pipe, safety rope and power cable are carefully laid out on the ground.
+One person can handle lowering the pump to its limit, if the pipe, safety rope, and power cables are carefully laid out on the ground.
 Removing the pump is a much heavier job because of water held in the pipe.
-One person can usually handle at least 100 foot pull.
-Two or three people are needed for greater pull.
+One person can usually handle at least 100-foot pull.
+Two or three people are needed for a greater pull.
 In addition, someone is needed to tend the pipe so it does not kink.

 Pipe from Wellhead to Tank